fetchai/keplr-extension/messaging.md

       }
     ```

-4. When the message is succesfully sent, the backend service creates a new group between sender and target if it is the first message between the 2.
+4. When the message is successfully sent, the backend service creates a new group between sender and target if it is the first message between the 2.

 ### Get all chat groups